wasabee-project/Wasabee-Server/README.md

 1. Install and configure MySQL or MariaDB https://mariadb.com/kb/en/library/where-to-download-mariadb/

-1.1 Create a database (suggested: phdev) https://mariadb.com/kb/en/library/create-database/
+1.1 Create a database (suggested: wasabi) https://mariadb.com/kb/en/library/create-database/

-1.2 Create a user for that database (suggested: phdev@localhost) https://mariadb.com/kb/en/library/create-user/
+1.2 Create a user for that database (suggested: wasabi@localhost) https://mariadb.com/kb/en/library/create-user/

 1.3 GRANT the new user full privileges to that database